Transparency & Consent Framework (TCF) not GDPR-compliant: Real-time bidding about to end?

 The decision has several Basic implications for the AdTech industry and for sector-specific standardization organizations:

-• TC Strings as personal data: In future, market participants must include this data under the scope of protection of the GDPR and provide for corresponding legal bases and protective measures.
+• TC Strings as personal data: In future, market participants must include this data in the scope of protection of the GDPR and the corresponding Legal basis and protective measures.

 • Responsibility of sectoral organizations: Organizations such as IAB Europe, which set standards and technical rules, can be considered responsible under data protection law - even without direct access to or use of personal data.